- Botswana is a landlocked country in Southern Africa; it borders Zimbabwe, South Africa, Namibia and Zambia.

 - In December 2011, there were around 167,000 internet users – thats only about 7% of the population.

 - The national dish of Botswana is called ‘Seswaa’.
 It’s a stew of boiled meat, maize meal and greens.
-Yum.
+Sounds yummy.

 - Want to call your friends in Botswana?
 You’ll need use the international dialling code which is +267.

-Do you know any interesting or fun facts about Botswana?
+Do you know any interesting or fun facts about Botswana that we’ve missed?
 Share them here in the comments section below!

 Related 'Africa' Facts